deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Ted shook his head.
 “I believe in healing, and I believe that everybody *can* be healed.
 I know there must be *some* way to get through to them, I just… can’t figure out what it is.”

 “Hmm.”
-Gyotin sipped his ovaltine then set it aside. “...Are you sure you’re not being prideful yourself?” he asked innocently.
+Gyotin sipped his Ovaltine then set it aside. “...Are you sure you’re not being prideful yourself?” he asked innocently.

 “I… Hmm.
 I... what do you mean?”